 Savings vary depending on factors like model demand and warranty status.
 Generally, a £10,000 car without full records might sell for about £500 less.
 High-end models like BMW M series cars, however, often see steeper discounts if they lack complete service records.

-For those interested in buying a used BMW, checking its service history and MOT records is essential.
-Cross-referencing service and MOT data can help identify any inconsistencies.
-For example, if a major repair was done and the car passed an MOT soon after, you’d expect the repaired part to hold up.
+For anyone considering a used BMW, reviewing its service history alongside MOT records is crucial.
+Cross-checking these details helps reveal inconsistencies, for instance, if a major repair was completed and the car passed an MOT shortly after, you’d expect that repair to remain reliable.

 For vehicles made by Audi, BMW, Jaguar, Land Rover, Mazda, Mercedes, Mini, Skoda, Smart, and Volkswagen, they do update the digital service records online.